beyondchan28/OdinProjects/2DGameEngine/README.md

 - Need a function to check and find active and deactive entities
 - Adding a new entity, should be automatically choose the right index
 - Removing an entity should also deactivated all its components
-- Funtion to declaring components
+- Function to declaring components

 ### Odin Related To-Do List
 - [] Tryout the arena allocator and temp_allocator